Extending the Benefits of Parallel Elasticity across Multiple Actuation Tasks: A Geometric and Optimization-Based Approach: Methods: a parallel stiffness and preload design framework

 Using an electric motor as an effort source, the effort becomes the motor torque.
 In this case, the PEA refers to an electric motor, a transmission, and a parallel spring (Fig.~\ref{fig:PEA_diagram}).
 Using the Newton-Euler equations, the balance of torques between the motor and transmission, (\ref{eq:EffortBalance}), states

 where $J_m$ is the combined motor and transmission mass-moment-of-inertia; $\eta$ is the viscous friction coefficient from the motor, the transmission, and the spring; $\mu$ is the torque due to Coulomb friction in the transmission; $r$ is the reduction ratio; $q_m$, $\dot{q}_m$, and $\ddot{q}_m$ are the motor position, velocity, and acceleration; and $\tau_m$ and $\tau_u$ are the motor electromagnetic torque and unmodeled torques (\eg, cogging torque or any torque that can be expressed as a function of the motor kinematics) \cite{verstraten_modeling_2015}.
-The position, velocity, and acceleration of the spring and load are equal and differ from the motor speed only by a factor of $r$ due to the parallel connection, \ie,
+The torque losses from the transmission (\ie, Coulomb and viscous friction) use the motor kinematics due to the rigid connection between the motor and the gearbox shaft \cite{verstraten_series_2016}.
+The position, velocity, and acceleration of the spring and load are equal; they differ from the motor speed only by the reduction ratio ($r$), \ie,

 Substituting (\ref{eq:SpringTorque}) and (\ref{eq:KinematicsRelation}) into (\ref{eq:motorTorque}), we obtain motor torque as an affine function of spring stiffness and preload,

 where

 To simplify notation, we will refer to